philipellisis/csd-docs/docs/Products/PinOne-Control-Board/index.md

 The PinOne can be configured using the configuration tool that can be downloaded [Here](../../PinOne/Configuring)

+## Compatible LEDs

+Of course, everything sold on my store is compatible with the PinOne.
+IF you are looking for 555 style bulbs that can work with the PinOne, then most 6.3v LED bulbs will work with my board.
+Here is one version that I have tested to work well: https://www.amazon.com/gp/product/B07CHD47CB/

 ## Hooking it up

 Below is a diagram showing the pinouts as wel as a simple example of connecting toys to it